 To discuss making an outright and/or planned gift, please contact Margaret P. Mathews, Director of Development.

 Ownership and Use of Gifts

-All gifts accepted by the University Library become property of the Georgia State University Foundation upon receipt of a donor relinquishment form and gift-in kind form.
+All gifts accepted by the University Library become the property of the Georgia State University Foundation upon receipt of a donor relinquishment form and gift-in-kind form.
 The foundation reserves the right to determine retention, disposition, location, circulation, treatment, and other considerations related to use.
 A Deed of Gift will be prepared jointly by the Library and the donor for significantly valuable gifts or extensive collections.

 Appraisals and Tax Information